Eigenvalue Problem in Two Dimension for An Irregular Boundary: Application to Simple Cases

 \subsection{Particle Enclosed in an Elliptical Enclosure}

 } The determination of the eigenvalues of the Helmholtz operator in 2D with an elliptical boundary has been investigated extensively.
-However, most of the efforts have been directed at the numerical estimation of the eigenvalues \cite{Wilson, Hettich, Troesch}.
-An analytical method has been suggested by Wu and Shivakumar \cite{Yan}.
-Here we propose a simpler approach to the problem.
-The equation for an ellipse with semiaxes $a$ and $b$, in polar coordinates is,
+In this case the variable separation is possible in elliptical coordinate system and the problem is exactly solvable in principle.
+The problem reduces to solving the Mathieu differential equation for each of the separated coordinates.
+Extracting out the eigenvalues and the eigenfuctions from the above is a difficult task and often one relies on numerical estimation.
+So far most of the efforts have been directed at the numerical estimation of the eigenvalues \cite{Wilson, Hettich, Troesch}.
+Recently, an analytical method has been suggested by Wu and Shivakumar \cite{Yan}.
+Here we propose a simpler approach to the problem by our perturbative method.
+The equation for an ellipse with semi-axes $a$ and $b$, in polar coordinates is,

-Defining the deformation parameter ,
+Defining the deformation parameter,